labthings/labthings-fastapi/NOTES.md

     - How properties work: get and set from Python vs HTTP
     - MJPEG Stream: what code is threaded, what is async, and how we communicate between the two.
 * `descriptors` will need to properly describe the lifecycle of `thing_setting` and/or eliminate it in favour of always using the descriptor.
+* More detail of how and why to use dependencies other than the inter-thing dependencies.
+* A description of how actions are cancelled, perhaps in the new actions page?
+* A description of how the various dependencies work together to set up a new action - e.g. `InvocationID`, `CancelHook`, ...

 ## Code to tidy up or check
 * `actions/__init__.py:377` I've removed `as_responses` as it should always be true - this makes type hints correct.
 I should make `request` non-optional and update the 2 places where it's called.